-The Furman Co. through its spokespersons, Stephen P. Navarro, president, Alan Dechovitz, who is a member of Beaufort’s Redevelopment Commission, and Jim Chaffin, developer of pristine mountain valleys in Colorado, keep telling us that current tourists and visitors to downtown Beaufort aren’t good enough.
+The Furman Co. through its spokespersons, Stephen P. Navarro, president, Jon Verity and Alan Dechovitz, who are members of Beaufort’s Redevelopment Commission, and Jim Chaffin, developer/destroyer of pristine mountain valleys in Colorado, keep telling us that current tourists and visitors to downtown Beaufort aren’t good enough.
 They say we need “upscale” tourists, whatever that means, and they want “upscale facilities” downtown, whatever that means, and they won’t tell us what that means.

 It’s beginning to appear that what that means is what appeals to rich folks in downtown Hong Kong and downtown Beijing.

 Click here to read more about The Furman Co.